fractal-analytics-platform/fractal-server/docs/internals/database_interface.md

 ## SQLite

-SQLite is the default value for `DB_ENGINE`, but we can also set it explicitly:
+SQLite is the default value for `DB_ENGINE`, but you can also set it explicitly:

 ```
 DB_ENGINE=sqlite
 ```

-You must also provide the path to the database file, either absolute or relative:
+You must provide the path to the database file, either absolute or relative:

 ```
 SQLITE_PATH=/path/to/fractal_server.db